Utilizing Games and Activities to Strengthen Number Sense

 - Play a copycat game using proportions.
 For every one jumping jack I do, you have to do three.

-- Build with blocks and set a rate such as for every one red block, I have to use two blue blocks.
+- Build with blocks and set a rate such as for every two red blocks I use, I have to use three blue blocks.
 How many blue blocks will I use if I have 3 red?

 - Create art pieces on grid paper with proportions.
 For example, for every square I color yellow, I have to color 5 squares purple.
 How many purple squares will I need with 3 yellow?